gody7334/StreamingKNORA/README.md

 This project was developed in the School of Computer Science of the University of Manchester as part of my MSc dissertation under the supervision of Professor John A. Keane (john.keane@manchester.ac.uk).
 Additional involved staff:
-Dr. Firat Tekiner (firat.tekiner@manchester.ac.uk);
+Dr. Firat Tekiner (firat.tekiner@manchester.ac.uk).
-Dr. Goran Nenadic (gnenadic@manchester.ac.uk).

-The work was partially supported by an IBM Faculty Award (Big Data Engineering).

 Currently this project supports classification/regression (any Weka Classifier) training and evaluation, Canopy Clustering and Association Rule Learning.

+MOA
+KNORA

 The classification/reggresion classes were based on the <b>excellent</b> work of Dr. Mark Hall (http://markahall.blogspot.co.uk/2013/10/weka-and-hadoop-part-1.html) on porting Weka to Hadoop.